 Leslie received a bachelor's degree in English from the University of Virginia in Charlottesville, VA.
 She also holds a master's degree in English from the University of Virginia.

-From Leslie Walker:
+By Leslie Walker:

 It is hard to overstate the impact the Internet and smart phones are having on people and society.
 What we call "social media" basically means that as media go digital, they are becoming increasingly social, allowing two-way communication and letting people connect in new ways.